sonots/cronable_tail/README.md

 # cronable_tail

-crontable_tail enables to read log files in tail even if the log files are logrotated such as
+crontable_tail is a shell script to read log files in tail.
+It memorizes the line number which previously loaded , and continues reading from the next line on the next execution.

+Furthermore, this script supports reading logrotated log files such as

     /var/log/syslog.20130130
     /var/log/syslog.20130131

-cronable_tail memorizes the line number which previously read, and continues to read from the line in the next execution.
-Of course, if a newer file is generated, it reads the newer file too.
+This script reads the newly generated file too if it such file exists.

 # Copyright